PavlidisLab/gemmapy/docs/tutorial.rst

 Gene expression distributions of bipolar patients during manic phase and controls.

-You can also use :py:func:`~gemmapy.GemmaPy.getDatasetExpression` to only get the expression matrix, and :py:func:`~gemmapy.GemmaPy.getDatasetDesign` to get the experimental design matrix.
+You can also use :py:func:`~gemmapy.GemmaPy.get_dataset_expression` to only get the expression matrix, and :py:func:`~gemmapy.GemmaPy.get_dataset_design` to get the experimental design matrix.

 Differential expression analyses
 --------------------------------